panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 ## 4. Map key/value pairs iteration

-`Map` is a special object that lets you associate key to value pairs, where key can be of any primitive type (usually strings, but could be numbers, etc).
+`Map` is a special object that lets you associate key to value pairs, where the key can be of any primitive type (usually strings, but could be numbers, etc).

 Because `Map` object is also an iterable (which iterates over the key/value pairs), it can be used with `for...of`.